Growing kale,or how to get 16000% return on your investment

 Reason #1.
 Taste

 The pale, hardy, easy-to-grow kale that is available at the grocery stores is likely the type you don’t feel passionate about.
-It was chosen for mass production because of its tolerance to bad soils and transportation, and its bug resistance.
-Home-grown heirloom kale tastes much, much better than its commercial cousin.
-Consider growing dinosaur kale or Russian kale – they’re used in the Mediterranean kitchen, in the famous Portuguese kale soup and other delicious staple dishes.
+It was chosen for mass production because of its tolerance to bad soils, transportation, and its bug resistance.
+Home-grown heirloom kale tastes much better than its commercially grown cousin.
+Consider growing dinosaur kale (also called lacinato kale) or Russian kale.
+They’re used in the Mediterranean kitchen, in the famous Portuguese kale soup and other delicious staple dishes.
 They are juicier, tastier, and better-looking than the kale you usually buy.

 Planting kale is like growing bottles of vitamins in your own backyard.
 It’s mind blowing how many vitamins , minerals, and healthy proteins kale provides (check it out here).
 However, the vitamin content of commercially grown foods is diminished due to transportation, long storage, and exhausted soil.
 Two days after it is harvested, up to 50% of vitamins in kale get destroyed.
 Organically grown kale needs to be transported and stored too, sometimes for even longer periods, due to its price.
 Grabbing a leaf from your backyard ensures the shortest distance to your mouth – and no vitamin loss.
 If you have to suffer through eating kale, at least suffer for a good reason!